 1 High Level Capability Requirements

-Where a Network Operator elects to install a Distribution Restoration Control System as part of a Distribution Restoration Zone it is required to have the following key capabilities:-
+Where a Network Operator elects to install a Distribution Restoration Zone Control System as part of a Distribution Restoration Zone it is required to have the following key capabilities:-

 The Distribution Restoration Zone Control System shall be installed in a secure enclosed premises where the ambient conditions are controlled to prevent equipment damage – for example, excessive light, heat, temperature and humidity.
 A substation telecoms room or Network Operators Control Centre Apparatus Room would be considered appropriate for such an application.